(55 ILCS 5/5-1097.7)

 prohibit the sale, dissemination, display, exhibition, or distribution of obscene materials

-or conduct.
+(d) Civil actions.
 A county adopting an ordinance to regulate adult entertainment facilities may

 authorize the State's Attorney to institute a civil action to restrain violations of that